Ram Kishore Shukla

 in government of Madhya Pradesh to government of India.
 He presided over various house committees of legislative assembly of Madhya Pradesh, in several five-year plans.
 First to express his views to start live telecast of meetings of parliament of India & legislative assemblies of republic of India on doordarshan in Commonwealth Parliamentary Association convention in England.

 During his tenure as cabinet minister for law he started lok adalat sittings in Madhya Pradesh & thereafter received personal appreciations from Prafullachandra Natwarlal Bhagwati for the same.
-He was widely travelled, having visited Soviet Union, England, Japan, United States of America, Kenya, several other republics of Africa, Italy, Germany, Isle of Man etc. to participate in Commonwealth & other similar events.
+He was widely travelled, having visited Soviet Union, England, Japan, United States of America, Kenya, several other republics of Africa, Italy, Germany, Isle of Man etc. to participate in Commonwealth and other similar events.
 He remained a name for his region because of his political ideologies and principles not only during the Indian independence movement but even after that for more than half of a century until 2003.

 Fight for Freedom and education

 Shukla, whose ancestors were farmers, held a radical view against the British.
 He was always willing to be a part of moves of Congress against the feudalistic English government.
-Although on the backdrop of the Russian revolution, he found his thought process very compatible to the philosophy of socialism after he caught his conscience, so only he stood and won very first election of 1951 under the banner of socialist party.
+Although on the backdrop of the Russian Revolution, he found his thought process very compatible to the philosophy of socialism after he caught his conscience, so only he stood and won very first election of 1951 under the banner of socialist party.
 After passing high school, he indulged himself in quit India movement on Gandhi's call for immediate independence with passive resistance and went to attend the mass meeting held at gowalia tank maidan in Bombay, where Do or Die was coined by Gandhi.

 His higher secondary education was aided by the award of a scholarship in 1942 for his high school examination results.
 After a period of two years of working, he took a B.A. political science on the basis of a scholarship from Rewa.
 Shukla was employed as a teacher at Martand Higher Secondary School in Rewa after his graduation.
 He subsequently gained a Bachelor of Laws and started legal practice in 1950.